-- Use TextPointer.sendData() methods to send text and image data to an Adaptive Server database.
+- Use TextPointer.sendData methods to send text and image data to an Adaptive Server database.
 See "Updating image data in the database" on page 63. - Create precompiled PreparedStatement objects for dynamic SQL statements that are used repeatedly during a session.
-See "Performance tuning for prepared statements in dynamic SQL" on page 114. - Batch updates improve performance by reducing network traffic; specifically, all queries are sent to the server in one group and all responses returned to the client are sent in one group.
+See "Performance tuning for prepared statements in dynamic SQL" on page 130. - Use batch updates to improve performance by reducing network traffic; specifically, all queries are sent to the server in one group and all responses returned to the client are sent in one group.
 See "Support for batch updates" on page 59. - For sessions that are likely to move image data, large row sets, and lengthy text data, use the PACKETSIZE connection property to set the maximum feasible packet size. - For TDS-tunneled HTTP, set the maximum TDS packet size and configure your Web server to support the HTTP1.1 Keep-Alive feature.
-Also set the SkipDoneProc servlet argument to true.
+Also, set the SkipDoneProc servlet argument to "true."

 - Use protocol cursors, the default setting of the LANGUAGE_CURSOR connection property.
-See "LANGUAGE_CURSOR connection property" on page 121 for more information. - If you use TYPE_SCROLL_INSENSITIVE result sets, only use them when the result set is reasonably small.
-See "Support for SCROLL_INSENSITIVE result sets in jConnect" on page 56 for more information.
+See "LANGUAGE_CURSOR connection property" on page 136 for more information. - If you use TYPE_SCROLL_INSENSITIVE result sets, use them only when the result set is reasonably small.
+See "Using TYPE_SCROLL_INSENSITIVE result sets in jConnect" on page 57 for more information.

-Additional considerations for improving performance are described below.
+Additional considerations for improving performance are described in the following sections.